lsendecki/wcLiveBoard/README.md

 Set container is used under the hood.
 Thanks to that we ensure set-theoretic uniqueness of team gatherings that are put into memory.

 All the stored elements are of OngoingMatch type.
-The can mimic DB entities as well, however we deliberately avoid the existence of an individual Scoreboard object.
+They can mimic DB entities as well, however we deliberately avoid the existence of an individual Scoreboard object.
 Instead, there is a component-alike service class called ScoreboardService which provides an interface for all the expected operations.